Domain name disputes FAQs

 5. What can we do if someone else has already registered the domain name we want?

-If the domain name is registered to another business which has a good claim to use it, your best option may be to choose another domain name.
+If the domain name is registered to another business which has a good claim to use it, your best option may be to choose another name.

 If you are starting a new business and your trading names are not yet established, you could also consider changing your trading names to match a domain name that is available.